farmaker47/Jetson_App/README.md

 ## Overview
-Running Gemma 3 with Ollama on Jetson Orin Nano and use the result on android.
+Running Gemma 3 with Ollama on Jetson Orin Nano and use the API response on android.

 ---
 ## Some insights first about the project